 Initially an accident of fate, Waterscapes developed from a chance photograph taken on a foggy day at Barton Bridge - Waterscapes #1, 1996 - and developed at Seike's customary own unhurried pace.
 Although his work emanates a calm serenity, we must not be misled, as Seike's work is habitually more considered and intricate than a passing assessment might first suggest.
 Water and reflection play a predominant role in his earlier work and many of the ideas - for example the Seine, pools of rainwater and reflective windows seen in his Paris series - reoccur in Waterscapes.
 Seike deliberately explores the traditions and technicalities of the photographic medium; with compositional contrasts, atmosphere and with light and dark.

-A similarly measured approach is echoed in Nude Untitled; yet, the link between these two bodies of work runs far deeper than technicalities alone: he creates an atmosphere which imbues each image with mystery, longing, and a sense of quiet wonderment.
+A similarly measured approach is echoed in Nude Untitled, yet, the link between these two bodies of work runs far deeper than technicalities alone; he creates an atmosphere which imbues each image with mystery, longing, and a sense of quiet wonderment.
 Again we witness an ethereal, almost haunting other-worldliness; a similar vein of peace and tranquility.
 Seike is a master at capturing the quiet moments in life that silently pass, the ordinary moments that so often go unnoticed.
-Towards the end of the eighties when Seike completed his first series of nudes, exhibited at Hamiltons in 1989, he decided to extend the series - shooting in Paris and the UK - and experimenting predominantly with abstraction and size.
+Towards the end of the eighties when Seike completed his first series of nudes, which were exhibited at Hamiltons in 1989, he decided to extend the series - shooting in Paris and the UK - experimenting predominantly with abstraction and size.